queue charging stations ionity motorway station

 How to avoid queues at charging stations this summer

-The summer holidays and sunny weather have arrived – as have queues at en-route charging points!
+The summer holidays and the hot weather will soon be here, but so will the risk of traffic jams at charging stations !
 Chargemap reveals 6 tips to forestall queuing at charging stations this summer.

 Overview of the number of charging stations in the UK